Pregnancy complications are health problems that happen during pregnancy. These can be problems with you, your baby or both.

 You might like to read more about health problems in pregnancy.

-But if you or your baby need extra medical care or labour is progressing too slowly, the midwife will talk with you about calling an ambulance to take you to your back-up hospital or nearest public hospital.
+But if you or your baby need extra medical care or labour is progressing too slowly, the midwives will talk with you about calling an ambulance to take you to your back-up hospital or nearest public hospital.

 Once you get there, an obstetrician will manage any problems and do any procedures you need.
 Unless your homebirth midwife has a special agreement with the hospital, she won’t be able to keep caring for you in the hospital but will stay on to support you.
 The hospital midwives will provide the clinical care for you instead.